hughobrien/psu-constitution/README.md

 2. The PSU recognises the autonomy of C&S Council in determining Clubs and Societies policy and coordination of Clubs and Societies activities, under the auspices of the Union.
 TODO: Which union?

 3. As per the Memorandum of Understanding (MoU) in Schedule 6: Memorandum of Understanding, there will be a PSU Representative elected from the PSU Executive that sits on the Clubs and Societies Executive (C&S Executive) and reports to both councils.
 The PSU Officer, as a member of the C&S Executive will be a full voting member on the C&S Executive.
-It is then their responsibility to ensure PSU Council is consulted.
+It is their responsibility to ensure PSU Council is consulted.

 4. As per the MoU, there will be a Clubs and Societies Representative that sits on the PSU Executive and reports to both councils.
 The Clubs and Societies Representative, as a member of the PSU Executive will be a full voting member on the PSU Executive.
-It is then their responsibility to ensure C&S Council is consulted.
+It is their responsibility to ensure C&S Council is consulted.

 5. The C&S Council shall consist of the C&S Executive and at least one liaison officer from each club and society.